Violet A. Akurut

 Violet A Akurut also known as Akurut Violet Adome (born 25 August 1976) is a Ugandan politician and teacher by profession.
-She is the district woman representative of Katakwi District in the 10th Parliament of Uganda.
+She was the district woman representative of Katakwi District in the 10th Parliament of Uganda.
 She is a member of the National Resistance Movement political party.
-She was the aspiring Woman Member of Parliament 2021-2026, of Katakwi under NRM political party.
+She was the aspiring Woman Member of Parliament 2021–2026, of Katakwi under NRM political party.